-Bhopal, Sep 23 (UNI) Uttarakhand Chief Minister B C Khanduri today said the most formidable challenge before his natural resource-rich state was to repay a debt of Rs 16,000 crore.
+Bhopal, Sep 23 (UNI) Uttarakhand Chief Minister Major-General (Retd) B C Khanduri today said that the most formidable challenge before his natural resource-rich state was to repay a debt of Rs 16,000 crore.

 The Chief Minister, who assumed Uttarakhand's reins this March, claimed that despite the circumstances his BJP government launched a campaign for bringing the state's economy back on track.

 ''Central assistance will also be sought for development.
 For making the economy robust and generating additional finances, 10 to 15,000 MW power will be generated.
 Attempts are being made to prevent smuggling of rare herbs and illegal mining.
 These attempts will lead to earning of about Rs 2,000 crore revenue,'' Maj-Gen Khanduri added.

 Instead of mammoth power projects, minor projects of maximum 400 MW capacity would be accorded importance, he said while adding that he did not favour mega projects as they took too much time.